 - Soon you will see tiny bubbles on the paratha, then flip it.
 Press down with a wooden spatula to help in puffing.

-- Drizzle some oil or ghee.
+- Drizzle some oil or ghee all over the methi paratha.

 - Flip it to the other side, repeat to press and cook till they are slightly browned and done thoroughly.
 Stack them one over the other to keep them soft.